DinoChiesa/Gemini-Function-Calling/README.md

 the generic Gemini endpoint available at generativelanguage.googleapis.com also supports function calling.
 This repo demonstrates some of that.

+The same kind of thing works in other Large Language Models; some others call this "tool use" rather than "function calling".

 ## OK, So what's going on in this Repo?